tweggen/Karawan/README.md

 - [fbx model loader] (https://github.com/tweggen/FbxSharp.git)
 - [glTG model loader] (https://github.com/KhronosGroup/glTF-CSharp-Loader.git)

+Then, load the Karawan solution in the Karawan sub-directory of the Karawan repo and build it.
+It references the other projects.

 Current builds actively supported are Windows 11 x64 and ARM64 Android 13 .
 Windows 10
-and other Android versions also work.
+and other Android versions also work, Linux x64 is currently making some trouble loading DLLs, which should be fixed again soon.

 ## About models and instances